 Few herbs which are used commonly to treat laryngitis:

-- Licorice (Glycyrrhiza Glabra) – Although scientific evidence is lacking, Licorice root is considered as a good traditional treatment for a sore throat.
+- Licorice (Glycyrrhiza Glabra): Although scientific evidence is lacking, licorice root is considered a good traditional treatment for a sore throat.
 It may cause certain side effects and may be contraindicated for people who suffer from high pressure, heart disease, kidney and liver disease, women who are pregnant or breastfeeding, and those who take blood-thinners such as aspirin or warfarin.

 8. Marshmallow (Althea Officinalis)